-- 3. Add Software in machine controller to update CAO (Command Acknowledge Output), see section 10.1. - 4.
-Add software in machine controller to update PCO (Periodic Counter Output), see section 10.4.

-- 5. Add software in machine controller to handle periodic data from RU. - 6.
+- 3. Add Software in machine controller to update CAO (Command Acknowledge Output), see section 9.1. - 4.
+Add software in machine controller to update PCO (Periodic Counter Output), see section 9.4.
+At this stage, the BU will indicate normal operation. - 5.
+Add software in machine controller to handle periodic data from RU. - 6.
 Add software in machine controller to send commands to RU application and to handle commands from RU application. - 7.
 Add software in machine controller to send periodic process data to RU application. - 8.
 Enjoy.